 So about two or three times a week, it’s up to daddy to “cook.”
 That means he gets in the car and finds them a sausage biscuit or take-out food.
 Their favorite is the local fast food chicken and fish place, Chinese food or Mexican.
 Too bad there’s not an Okie Kitchen fast food restaurant.
 They’d love that.
 They’re used to home cooked meals that include the favorites of their childhoods.
 I grew up on beans and cornbread, fried potatoes and green beans cooked with a little bacon grease.
 It’s no wonder I have a weight problem.
 It’s never affected my parents like that.
 They’re both on the thin side.

-Now days, momma is more than happy to have daddy do the “cooking.”
+Nowadays, mama is more than happy to have daddy do the “cooking.”

 While I can’t always provide them with home cooked meals, I do send a meal or two a week over for them to enjoy.
 I cooked for a family of five most of my life and I’m still in the habit of cooking way too much food so I’ll grab one of those plastic containers and dish them out enough for at least two meals.
 They eat like birds so it really doesn’t take much to fill them up.

 I know when daddy has to quit driving I’ll have to have a different plan.
-If they lived in town there are a few restaurants that deliver, but they’re too far out in the country so the delivery person will have to be me.
+If they lived in town, there are a few restaurants that deliver, but they’re too far out in the country so the delivery person will have to be me.
 I know in the fall and winter they love a good pot of soup.
-It’s easy to heat up and it stays good days in the fridge.
+It’s easy to heat up and it stays good for days in the fridge.
 It’s also easy to digest and very little chewing is required.
-Momma loves broccoli cheese soup and it’s a snap to fix.
+Mama loves broccoli cheese soup and it’s a snap to fix.
 Everyone loves chicken soup and daddy’s favorite is bean with bacon soup.

 - Don’t make the food too spicy.

 - Remember that daddy likes bread with every meal.

 - They don’t like asparagus or brussels sprouts.